 She argued that if a product with no MSC label cannot access a certain market, then there are other markets in other parts of the EU or the world where this product can be sold.

+MSC responded to a number of the points made in the discussion.

-MSC reported that MSC’s presence in the market is of 5% for PL, 12% for NL, and 0.5% for ES, so did not see how their label limits business opportunities.
-This is hardly a monopoly situation.
+He reported that MSC’s presence in the market is of 5% for PL, 12% for NL, and less than 0.5% for ES, so did not see how their label limits business opportunities.
+This is hardly a monopoly situation: how can one argue not finding a market when the use of the label is at this low level? .

-Regarding the auction price mentioned by VisNed, he referred to a number of scientific research papers he has supplied that find market premiums in the scientific research.
+Regarding the auction price mentioned by VisNed; this is factually incorrect - MSC plaice gets a better price at Dutch auctions; this is in fact enforced by the catch sector themselves.
+He referred to a number of scientific research papers he has supplied that find market premiums in the scientific research.

+He also responded to VisNed’s point that standards would change annually.
+This is also factually incorrect: it happens once every five years.
+This is a requirement of the FAO guidelines.

-He underlined that MSC is not about marketing but about quality assurance that the programme provides and referred to the FAO guidelines, widely adopted.
-Only certain schemes have achieved the requirements stated in the GSSI.
+He underlined that the reason why MSC program may be preferred by partners is not about marketing but about the quality of the assurance that the programme provides.
+He referred to the FAO guidelines setting the relevant framework for ecolabelling schemes..
+The EU actively contributed to the development of these guidelines.
+Only certain schemes have achieved the requirements stated in these FAO Guidelines; this has been benchmarked by the GSSI (the Global Seafood Sustainability Initiative).
+The MSC is the only global wild catch to have met the GSSI benchmark, alongside several regional schemes.
+This is the reason why the program is preferred in the market, as was also referred to by the representative of AIPCE as a reality

 IS & WFPO, CLG gave the example of Celtic Sea herring fishery for which the scientists deemed that the precautionary plan was no longer precautionary.
 This had a detrimental effect on the certification of MSC having a dramatic effect and on the pricing structure of the fish.
 In this case MSC has a huge bearing on the monopolisation of getting into the market.